+Suzuki provides one of the widest ranges of compact Crossover models that any brand can offer you.
+Here’s the company’s most practical offering in this segment, the SX4 S-Cross, a contender sized mid-way between very small and family-sized contenders in this class.
 The revised version is smarter and better connected, plus it includes a couple of much more efficient Boosterjet petrol powerplants.
 In short, it’s worth a second look.

 If, like us, you’re a little tired of Crossover models of this kind being promoted as being ‘sporty’, then you might find this SX4 S-Cross to be refreshing in its sensible, family-orientated approach to vehicle dynamics.
 This works well with the engines on offer, headlined by a couple of efficient ‘Boosterjet’ petrol units, both of which come in manual or automatic guises.
-There’s a 111PS 1.
-0-litre three cylinder powerplant or the 140PS 1.
-4-litre four cylinder variant we’re trying here.
-Alternatively, if you want a diesel, the 120PS 1.
-6-litre DDiS diesel has been carried over from the original version of this car.
-This comes only in manual form and offers a useful 320Nm of torque, so can tow up to 1.
-5-tonnes, yet it can still manage 68.
-9mpg in the combined cycle and 106g/km of CO2.
+There’s a 111PS 1.0-litre three cylinder powerplant or the 140PS 1.4-litre four cylinder variant we’re trying here.
+Alternatively, if you want a diesel, the 120PS 1.6-litre DDiS diesel has been carried over from the original version of this car.
+This comes only in manual form and offers a useful 320Nm of torque, so can tow up to 1.5-tonnes, yet it can still manage 68.9mpg in the combined cycle and 106g/km of CO2.

 Handling is tailored towards providing a relatively soft ride but body control is good.
 As an option, ALLGRIP 4WD is available with all three engines.
 This is the same ‘on-demand’ set-up the S-Cross has always used, a set-up it shares with its Crossover stablemates.
 This uses an electronically-controlled clutch pack that distributes drive between front and rear under orders from a four-position switch beside the handbrake.
 As with most such systems, this one will leave you in front wheel drive most of the time, unless a lack of traction is detected, in which case the rear wheels will be dialled in.